ziphra/RRBS_analysis_glyphosate/newsites/someplots.md

 ## differentially methylated sites in 7 weeks females
 ![](../img/means_sigsitesff7.png)

-- differentially methylated sites in 7 weeks female seems to recovers at 12
+- differentially methylated sites in 7 weeks female seem to recovers at 12
-- these sites seems not to be impacted for male
+- these sites seem not to be impacted for male

 ## differentially methylated sites in 7 weeks males
 ![](../img/means_sigsitesfm7.png)

 - almost same absolute difference between 1.M/2.M and 1.F/2.F but we're looking at differentially methylated sites in male at 7 weeks
-- These sites seems to be impacted the same way across conditions.
+- These sites seem to be impacted the same way across conditions.

 ## differentially methylated sites in 12 months females